 Once all assets and threats have been outlined, conduct an evaluation of the risk of the threat on the asset.

 Step 4: Risk treatment:

-Management in the organization will select one of the treatment options for each risk that is identified.
+Management in the organization should select one of the treatment options for each risk your team identified.